garrandall/popular-music-data/tracks/let-me-be-the-clock-smokey-robinson.md

 'Cause I know where it's at

 So let me, let me, let me, let me
-Let me, let me, baby, ooh, ooh
+Let me, let me, baby, oh oh
 Let me be the pendulum striking your chime